-In line with the New PE National Curriculum, children are taught to master basic movements such as running, jumping, throwing, catching, as well as developing Balance, Agility and Co-ordination.
+In line with the PE National Curriculum, children are taught to master basic movements such as running, jumping, throwing, catching, as well as developing Balance, Agility and Co-ordination.
 They are taught how to apply these in a range of activities.
 Children have the opportunity to participate in team games developing simple tactics for attacking and defending.
 In dance children are taught how to perform simple movement patterns.

 At Greenleas we encourage children to engage in competitions (against self and others) and within co-operative physical activities in a range of increasingly challenging situations.

 Children have an opportunity to experience a wide variety of sports throughout the year including Fundamentals, Gymnastics, Dance, Ball Skills, Net/Wall Games, Striking and Fielding, Invasion and Sending and Receiving Activities and Athletics.

 At Key Stage 2, our focus is to develop children’s skills through a wide variety of sports and activities.